Henry II of England

+Henry was the eldest son of Geoffrey Plantagenet, Count of Anjou, and Matilda, daughter of Henry I of England.
+By the age of fourteen, he became politically and militarily involved in his mother's efforts to claim the English throne, at that time held by her cousin Stephen of Blois.
+Henry's father made him Duke of Normandy in 1150, and upon his father's death in 1151, Henry inherited Anjou, Maine and Touraine.
+His marriage to Eleanor of Aquitaine brought him control of the Duchy of Aquitaine.
+Thus, he controlled most of France.
+Henry's military expedition to England in 1153 resulted in King Stephen agreeing, by the Treaty of Wallingford, to leave England to Henry; he inherited the kingdom at Stephen's death a year later.

-Henry became politically involved by the age of 14 in the efforts of his mother Matilda, daughter of Henry I of England, to claim the English throne, then occupied by Stephen of Blois.
-Stephen agreed to make Henry his heir after the latter's military expedition to England in 1153, and Henry inherited the kingdom on Stephen's death a year later.
-Henry was an energetic and ruthless ruler, driven by a desire to restore the royal lands and privileges of his grandfather Henry I. During the early years of his reign Henry restored the royal administration in England, which had almost collapsed during Stephen's reign; re-established hegemony over Wales; and gained full control over his lands in Anjou, Maine and Touraine.
-Henry's desire to reform the English Church led to conflict with his former friend Thomas Becket, the Archbishop of Canterbury.
+Henry was an energetic and ruthless ruler, driven by a desire to restore the royal lands and prerogatives of his grandfather Henry I. During the early years of his reign Henry restored the royal administration in England, which had almost collapsed during Stephen's reign, and re-established hegemony over Wales.
+Henry's desire to control the English Church led to conflict with his former friend Thomas Becket, the Archbishop of Canterbury.
 This controversy lasted for much of the 1160s and resulted in Becket's murder in 1170.
-Henry soon came into conflict with Louis VII, and the two rulers fought what has been termed a "cold war" over several decades.
-Henry expanded his empire at Louis's expense, taking Brittany and pushing east into central France and south into Toulouse; despite numerous peace conferences and treaties, no lasting agreement was reached.
+Soon after his accession, Henry came into conflict with Louis VII of France, his feudal overlord, and the two rulers fought over several decades in what has been termed a "cold war".
+Henry expanded his empire at Louis's expense, taking Brittany and pushing east into central France and south into Toulouse.
+Despite numerous peace conferences and treaties, no lasting agreement was reached.